validator/grunt-html/README.md

 Type: `String`
 Default: `null`

 Allows you to modify the output format.
 By default, this plugin will use a built-in Grunt reporter.
-Set the path to your own custom reporter or to one of the provided reporters: `checkstyle` or `json`.
+Set the path to your own custom reporter or to one of the provided reporters: `checkstyle`, `junit` or `json`.

 ### `reporterOutput`